ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_2020_GoG_winners/DKKRK-CIOC.md

  - Robert Arrington
  - Kelly Wong
 description: Modernized five of HUD’s most critical business systems by migrating them to a cloud-based application suite.
 Their work enabled functional and technical enhancements to be completed quicker at a lower cost, saving taxpayers $8 million.
-filters: GoG-team sba agency
+filters: GoG-team sba council
-image: agency/Small_Business_Administration_Seal.png
+image: agency/CIO_council_Seal.png
-banner: agency
+banner: council
 team: yes #mark no if an individual, NO CAPS
 length: short
-award: Agency #type of award, either Agency, Council, or President's; this is case sensitive so make sure to match the options listed exactly.
+award: Council #type of award, either Agency, Council, or President's; this is case sensitive so make sure to match the options listed exactly.
 This section generates the format of the card

 ---